 There were no sub-variants of the Leopard 1A4.

-As mentioned above, PSC produce a model Leopard ‘1A3/1A4’, but the large periscopic commander’s sight pegs it as a 1A4.
+As mentioned above, Armies Army/PSC produced a model Leopard ‘1A3/1A4’, but the large periscopic commander’s sight pegs it as a 1A4.
+Rumour has it that these models are now owned by Scotia-Grendel.

 Kampfpanzer Leopard 1A5